rexfernandezluciano/sytacle-auth/replit.md

 - This project has no frontend/backend - it's a library that other projects consume
 - The built files in `dist/` are used by consumers of this package
 - Main use case: Apps published to Sytacle App Store that need authentication
+- Tokens are stored in sessionStorage (cleared when browser tab closes)